rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 Following are the key features of Cloud Backup:

--   Select the files and folders from your cloud server that you want to back up
+-   Select the files and folders from your cloud server that you want to back up.
--   Run your backups manually or on a schedule that works for you
+-   Run your backups manually or on a schedule that works for you.
--   See the activity from all your backups, both current and previous
+-   See the activity from all your backups, both current and previous.
--   Use AES-256 encryption with a private encryption key known only to you
+-   Use AES-256 encryption with a private encryption key known only to you.
--   Restore individual files and folders from a particular date
+-   Restore individual files and folders from a particular date.
--   Save space with incremental backups that save only the changed portions of files
+-   Save space with incremental backups that save only the changed portions of files.
--   Create unlimited backups
+-   Create unlimited backups.

 **Note:** Cloud Backup does not take snapshots of your server.
 To read more about how Cloud Backup differs from snapshots, see [Rackspace Cloud Backup vs. Cloud Server Image Backups](/how-to/rackspace-cloud-backup-vs-cloud-server-image-backups).
-For backup consideration on your General Purpose server, see [Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup](/how-to/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup).
+For backup consideration for your General Purpose server, see [Best practices for backing up your data: Cloud Block Storage versus Cloud Backup](/how-to/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup).

 ### Key concepts